KartikYZ/kartikyz.github.io/_pages/about.md

 ---

 ##### About
 Hi!
-I'm currently in my final year of the BS Computer Science program at <b><strong>Georgia Institute of Technology</strong></b>.
-My degree specializations are Machine Learning and Systems.
+I'm currently in my final year of the MS Computer Science program at <b><strong>Georgia Institute of Technology</strong></b>.
+My degree specializations are Machine Learning and Computer Systems.
+I graduated with a BS CS in December, 2023 from Georgia Tech as well.

 ##### Research